jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 }
 ```

-**Event-Sourcing
+##### Event-Sourcing
-**: Entities that are going to be persisted by saving and loading their parent/ancestors aggregate event stream (e.g., to and from an event store) will need to implement these characteristics:
+Entities that are going to be persisted by saving and loading their parent/ancestors aggregate event stream (e.g., to and from an event store) will need to implement these characteristics:

 1. They will implement a private constructor that is called by their own `Create()` factory method, which is called by the  `AggregateRootBase.RaiseEventToChildEntity()` method.